Body Fluid Exposures and Occupational Injuries

 Insurance Considerations for Occupational Exposures

-As a preventive measure, all clinical students enrolled on the Columbia University Student Health Insurance Plan, regardless of plan level, will be enrolled in an annual supplemental plan to cover blood borne pathogen exposures.
-The annual premium for this plan is $28 and the fees will be assessed per semester, $11 for fall 2020 and $17 for spring/summer 2021.
-Incoming summer students are billed $11 for only the summer 2021 term.
+As a preventive measure, all clinical students enrolled in the Columbia University Student Health Insurance Plan, regardless of plan level, are enrolled in an annual supplemental plan to cover blood-borne pathogen exposures.
+The annual premium for this plan is $10, and the fee will be assessed during the fall semester.
+New incoming Spring or Summer students are billed $10 during their respective term of arrival.

 For questions about reimbursements or procedures, please contact email@example.com.